iTwin/itwinjs-core/docs/presentation/Content/RendererSpecification.md

 > TypeScript type: [RendererDescription]($presentation-common).

-This specification allows defining a custom renderer, which ca be used to render properties or categories.
+This specification allows defining a custom renderer, which can be used to render properties or categories.

 ## Attributes